yodiaditya/vim-netbeans/README.md

 For using this custom VIM, here are some clue :

 1. Use Backspace as PageUp & Space as PageDown in normal mode
 2. Use tab (insert mode) for autocomplete Python using PyDiction
 3. Autocomplete every you type.
 Also you can use CTRL + Space for Snipmate Autocompletion
 4. Move to another tab / buffer using CTRL+Arrow
 5. Using NERDTree by :NERDTree or editing .vimrc to enable NERDTree automatically.
 6. Using F7 for FuzzFinder in Full Path or <leader>t (,t) for open based on current Buffer
 7. Press F8 for enabling NERDTRee and Tagbar (Love it!)
 8. Use <leader> space for MRU
 9. Use Shift+e for execute Python code
 10. Use Shift+n for execute NodeJS code
 11. Use Shift+j for checking javascript syntax in current file
 12. Also check many goodies bag in .vimrc

 Author
 -------
-I'm using VIM and Netbeans for building many application on PHP, JS and Python
+I'm using VIM and Netbeans for building many application on PHP, Javascript, NodeJS, Ruby and Python

 I have a lot of blog which contains many information.
 You can check here :